Seals and marks

 - more than 60% of the cattle feed grown in mountain areas

-- quality selection at 24 months with “hammer” evaluation carried out by Consortium experts
+- quality selection at 20 months with "hammer" evaluation by Consortium experts

 - sensory evaluation (tasting group) and chemical composition analysis